 To avoid this situation, it’s often necessary to work with an attorney who focuses on elder law and long-term care planning, in addition to traditional estate planning.
 If it appears your estate is at risk of being wiped out due to unexpected illness, incapacity or long-term care costs, your attorney can work with you to create the right kind of trust that will adequately shield your assets during your lifetime, and after death.

-To learn more about how seniors are engaging in long-term care planning to protect their assets from the skyrocketing costs of nursing home care, contact our Cary office at (919)443-3035 and ask about one of our upcoming workshops.
+To learn more about how seniors are engaging in long-term care planning to protect their assets from the skyrocketing costs of nursing home care, contact our Cary office at (919)443-3035 and ask about one of our upcoming seminars.